 Did you know Australia is the world’s driest inhabited continent, yet we are one of the highest users of water per person?
 We live in an uncertain climate – it’s important to use water wisely so we have a secure source of drinking water for many years to come.

-Tips for saving and reusing water at school
+Tips for saving water at school

 Collect excess water and use it wisely